camptocamp/kadas-valhalla-mingw64/README.md

 Building the valhalla project this way lets you clone & edit Valhalla sources on the host machine, while the build happens inside the container:

-1. Build the image to
-  - set up environment and dependencies
+1. Build the image to set up environment and dependencies:
-  - clone the right valhalla branch

 ```
 docker-compose build